Transparent assumptions

 Updated for 2026 assumptions

-Estimate the potential self-employment and payroll tax difference between sole proprietor or LLC treatment and S-Corp treatment before you talk to a tax professional.
+Estimate potential S-Corp tax savings by comparing self-employment tax under sole proprietor or LLC treatment with S-Corp salary and payroll tax assumptions before you talk to a tax professional.

 Example profit